-Strategic Strategic Architectures describe strategic plans and initiatives and typically run for years rather than months.
-A strategic Architecture will provide a long-range plan that is typically a view of the future over a three to five year period; this period can be longer for industries or enterprises that are not affected by dynamic and disruptive environments.
-The strategic architectures must support (or align with) the enterprise's strategic goals and tactical and solution architectures must help achieve the strategic architecture or run the risk of not being funded.
-Enterprise Architect can be used to define and manage strategic level architectures and can also help to ensure tactical and solution architectures are aligned to support the strategic direction.
-The strategic modeling technology has a number of tools that can be utilized, such as the Balanced Scorecard diagram that can help to identify Information Technology related goals.
-There are a number of tools including the Relationship Matrix, diagrams and the Traceability window that can be used to show the relationship between elements of the Business, Information, Application and Technology Architectures and to ensure that they all demonstrably contribute to the achievement of the strategic goals.
+Strategic Strategic architectures describe strategic plans and initiatives and typically run for years rather than months.
+A Strategic architecture will provide a long-range plan that is typically a view of the future over a three to five year period; this period can be longer for industries or enterprises that are not affected by dynamic and disruptive environments.
+The Strategic architectures must support (or align with) the enterprise's strategic goals, and Tactical and Solution architectures must help achieve the Strategic architecture or run the risk of not being funded.
+Enterprise Architect can be used to define and manage Strategic-level architectures, and can also help to ensure that Tactical and Solution architectures are aligned to support the strategic direction.
+The Strategic Modeling technology has a number of tools that can be utilized, such as the Balanced Scorecard diagram that can help to identify goals related to Information Technology.
+There are a number of tools, including the Relationship Matrix, diagrams and the Traceability window, that can be used to show the relationships between elements of the Business, Information, Application and Technology architectures and to ensure that they all demonstrably contribute to the achievement of the strategic goals.

-Tactical Tactical Architectures describe mid-range plans that help to partition the strategic level architectures into manageable groups.
-They typically could run for a number of years and represent a portfolio or program level plan of how to achieve the goals expressed in the strategic architectures they relate to.
-They act as a framework for organizing solution level initiatives and ensuring that capabilities are developed that ultimately create business value.
-Enterprise Architect has tools to support the tactical level architectures and to ensure that the partitioning of the strategic level architectures and in turn the partitioning to solution level architectures can be visualized.
-The Roadmap diagram can be used at all levels of the Tactical Architecture including Business, Information, Application and Technology Architectures showing the time sequencing of the initiatives at a portfolio or program level.
+Tactical Tactical architectures describe mid-range plans that help to partition the Strategic-level architectures into manageable groups.
+They typically could run for a number of years and represent a portfolio or program-level plan of how to achieve the goals expressed in the strategic architectures they relate to.
+They act as a framework for organizing solution-level initiatives and ensuring that capabilities are developed that ultimately create business value.
+Enterprise Architect has tools to support the Tactical-level architectures and to ensure that the partitioning of the Strategic-level architectures - and in turn the partitioning to Solution-level architectures - can be visualized.
+Roadmap diagrams can be used at all levels of the Tactical architecture, including Business, Information, Application and Technology architectures, showing the time sequencing of the initiatives at a portfolio or program level.